Crisis Response Internship Information

 Complete Your Practicum or Internship with the Glendale Fire Department Crisis Response Program

-- Work alongside firefighters, hospital emergency room staff, law enforcement officers, ministers and other community agencies
+- Work alongside firefighters, hospital emergency room staff, law enforcement officers, and other community agencies

 The CR Program is not all about trauma.
-You will assist and support individuals in the community that may need a ride home after a mishap or help a homeless family find food and shelter somewhere in the Valley.
-You may offer a blanket or a stuffed animal to a little one after they just lost their home to a fire or suffered trauma after a car accident.
-Basically, you provide the very best customer service possible to those in need at any hour of the day or night.
+You could assist and support individuals in the community that may need a ride home after an accident or aid a homeless family find food and shelter.
+You could offer a blanket or a stuffed animal to a child after their home was destroyed in a fire.
+You will provide the very best customer service possible to those in need at any hour of the day or night.

-You will be working out of Glendale Fire Station #158.
+You will be working from Glendale Fire Station #158.
 You will be dispatched to the types of calls listed here:

 - Pediatric Fatality

 - Sexual Assault

 - Child/Elder Abuse/Neglect

 The experiences are unending.
 Nowhere will you find a better-rounded practicum or internship program that will enable you for the real world upon graduation.